subadhra-srinivas/Udacity_Fsnd_Item_Catalog_Project/README.md

 categoriesitem.db: Database file which contains same sports related items.
 In order to create the database you have to run the database_setup.py.
 In order to populate the database run lotsofitem.py</br>

-client_secrets.json and fb_client_secrets.json: This file contains authorizationinformation for Google+ and Facebook</br>
+client_secrets.json and fb_client_secrets.json: This file contains authorization information for Google+ and Facebook</br>

 **Requirements:**